niwantha33/professional_readme_generator/README.md

 - Follow the prompts to enter information about your project.

-- he application will generate a README file with the information in the file output.
+- The application will generate a README file with the information in the file output.

 ---
 ## Credits